Sunak reveals two new asylum barges and says small boats plan ‘working’

 Rishi Sunak has claimed that his plan to tackle small boats is now working, as he announced two more barges to house asylum seekers arriving via the English Channel.

-The prime minister used a speech in Kent to say the number of migrants making the crossing were down by 20 per cent since last year and boasted: “Our plan is starting to work”.
+The PM used a speech in Kent to say the number of migrants making the crossing were down by 20 per cent since last year and boasted: “Our plan is starting to work”, adding: “I will not rest until the boats are stopped.”

 Mr Sunak defended putting asylum seekers on barges – and revealed that the government had secured two new vessels to house 1,000 people, beyond the 500 migrants set to be placed in a barge off Dorset within a fortnight.